hardlyardi/runtest/README.md

 return spec.done()
 ```

 To make some of the magic happen, a "runner" is needed.
-Runtest's design scope is to run tests, so, apart from styling,
+Runtest's design scope is pretty much.. to run tests, so, apart
-you roll your own testing suite.
+from styling, you need to roll your own testing suite.
 Should look something like this:

 ```luau
 local SPEC_DIRECTORY = "./tests/_specs"